iTwin/itwinjs-core/core/quantity/README.md

 ### Common Terms

 - [Unit]($quantity)/[UnitProps]($quantity) - A named unit of measure which can be located by its name or label.
 The definition of any unit is represented through it's `UnitProps`.
-- [UnitsProvider]($quantity) - A class that locates the UnitProps for a unit given name or label.
-This class also provides a [UnitConversion]($quantity) to convert from one unit to another.
+- [UnitsProvider]($quantity) - An interface that locates the UnitProps for a unit given name or label.
+This interface also provides methods for [UnitConversion]($quantity) to allow converting from one unit to another.
 - Unit Family/[Phenomenon]($ecschema-metadata) - A physical quantity that can be measured (e.g., length, temperature, pressure).
 Only units in the same phenomenon can be converted between.
 - Persistence Unit - The unit used to store the quantity value in memory or to persist the value in an editable IModel.
 - Format/FormatProp - The display format for the quantity value.
 For example, an angle may be persisted in radians but formatted and shown to user in degrees.